mattborn/gfux/gfux/knowledge.md

 - Gmail API limits results to 500 emails per request
 - Must use pagination to fetch more than 500 emails
 - Token-based pagination required for large email sets
-- Write data to JSON file in batches to:
-  - Preserve progress if process is interrupted
-  - Avoid memory issues with large datasets
-  - Enable progress monitoring
-  - Maintain data integrity during long-running exports

 ## Usage
 ```bash